-I. Curriculum, Instruction, and Assessment (C.I.& A) II.
-Management and Operations III.
-Family and Community Engagement IV.
-Professional Culture Core Indicator d.
+I. Curriculum, II.
+Management and III.
+Family and IV.
+Professional Culture Instruction, and Operations Community Assessment (C.I.& A) Engagement Core d.
 Assessment .
-Ensures that teachers use a variety of formal and informal methods and assessments to measure student learning, growth and understanding, and that teachers makes necessary adjustments to their practice when students are not learning.
-D Scheduling and Management Information Systems.
-Utilizes systems to insure that time is optimized for teaching, learning and collaboration d.
-Communication.
-Engages in regular, two- way meaningful communication with families about student learning and performance d.
+Ensures D Scheduling and d.
+Communication. d.
 Continuous Learning.
-Develops and nurtures a culture where the staff seeks out and applies current research, best practices and theory and/or Understands the adult learning needs of staff and creates a culture of inquiry and collaboration, and supports a comprehensive professional development program for all staff that is ongoing, job-embedded Core Indicator e.
+Indicator that teachers use a variety of formal and informal methods and assessments to measure student learning, growth and understanding, and that teachers makes necessary adjustments to their practice when students are not learning.
+Management Information Systems.
+Utilizes systems to insure that time is optimized for teaching, learning and collaboration Engages in regular, two- way meaningful communication with families about student learning and performance Develops and nurtures a culture where the staff seeks out and applies current research, best practices and theory and/or Understands the adult learning needs of staff and creates a culture of inquiry and collaboration, and supports a comprehensive professional development program for all staff that is ongoing, job-embedded Core Indicator e.
 Evaluation.
 Provides effective and timely supervision and evaluation in alignment with state regulations and contract provisions. e.
 Laws, Ethics and Policies.
 Complies with state and federal laws/mandates, local school committee policies, and collective bargaining agreements and negotiations. e.
 Family Concerns.
 Addresses family concerns in an equitable, effective, and efficient manner. e.
 Shared Vision.
 Engages all stakeholders successfully in a shared educational vision in which every student is prepared to succeed in postsecondary education, and become responsible citizens And community contributors

 I. Curriculum, II.
 Management and III.
 Family and IV.
 Professional Culture Instruction, and Operations Community Assessment (C.I.& A) Engagement Core f.
 Data-Informed District f.
 Fiscal Systems. f.
 Managing Conflict.
 Indicator Decision-Making.
-Uses Develops for the School Employs strategies for multiple sources of Committee a budget that responding to evidence related to student supports the district's disagreement and dissent, learning, including state, vision, mission and goals, constructively addressing district and school and allocates, manages and conflict,, and building assessment results and audits fiscal expenditures consensus throughout a growth data, to inform consistent with district/school community school and district goals district/school level goals and improve organizational and available resources. performance, educator effectiveness and student learning.
+Uses Develops for the School Employs strategies for multiple sources of Committee a budget that responding to evidence related to student supports the district's disagreement and dissent, learning, including state, vision, mission and goals, constructively addressing district and school and allocates, manages and conflict,, and building assessment results and audits fiscal expenditures consensus throughout a growth data, to inform consistent with district/school community school and district goals district/school level goals · and improve organizational and available resources. performance, educator effectiveness and student learning.